freenas/freenas-docs/userguide/plugins.rst

 :guilabel:`MANAGE`, and :guilabel:`UNINSTALL` the plugin are also displayed.

+Plugins with additioanl documentation also have a :guilabel:`DOCUMENTATION` option.
+Clicking this option opens the README in the plugin repository.

 The plugin must be started before the installed application is available.
 Click |ui-chevron-right| and :guilabel:`START`.
 The plugin :guilabel:`Status` changes to :literal:`up` when it starts successfully.